RTEMS/rtems-docs/c-user/glossary.rst

     active
         A term used to describe an object which has been created by an application.

+    APA
+        This term is an acronym for Arbitrary Processor Affinity.
+APA schedulers allow a thread to have an arbitrary affinity to a processor set, rather than a restricted mapping to only one processor of the set or the ability to run on all processors of the set.

+        It has two variants, :term:`Weak APA` and :term:`Strong APA`.

     aperiodic task
         A task which must execute only at irregular intervals and has only a soft